Emily-Prust/Group-Project-Advanced-Data-Week-1/dashboard/README.md

 ## Setup

+- Currently requires a CSV of historical data in the `pages/` directory called `test_plants_extra.csv`.
+- Currently requires a CSV of live data in the `pages/resources/live_data` directory called `test_plants.csv`.

 ## Structure Explanation

 Streamlit looks for a `pages/` folder for multipage apps, it seems that any python files in this folder are converted into pages.